 Immediately prior to the effectiveness of the registration statement of which this prospectus forms a part, Onex Advisor III LLC will sell all of its shares of common stock and non-voting common stock to its wholly owned subsidiary, Onex Advisor Subco LLC.
-Onex Advisor Subco LLC will then sell a certain number of shares of common stock and all of its shares of non-voting common stock to its wholly owned subsidiary, Onex Advisor Subco ILC, representing all shares formerly held by Onex Advisor III LLC that will not be sold by Onex Advisor Subco LLC in the offering.
+Onex Advisor Subco LLC will then sell a certain number of shares of common stock and all of its shares of non-voting common stock to 1597257 Ontario Inc., representing all shares formerly held by Onex Advisor III LLC that will not be sold by Onex Advisor Subco LLC in the offering.
 Onex Advisor Subco LLC will sell all of the shares then held by it in the offering.
-If the underwriters exercise the option to purchase additional shares to cover overallotments, Onex Advisor Subco II LLC will sell shares pursuant to the exercise of this option.
+If the underwriters exercise the option to purchase additional shares to cover overallotments, 1597257 Ontario Inc. will sell shares pursuant to the exercise of this option.

 Immediately prior to the effectiveness of the registration statement of which this prospectus forms a part, Onex American Holdings II LLC will sell all of its shares of common stock to its wholly owned subsidiary, Onex American Holdings Subco LLC.
 Onex American Holdings Subco LLC will then sell a certain number of shares of common stock to its wholly owned subsidiary, OAH Wind LLC, representing all shares formerly held by Onex American Holdings Subco LLC in the offering.
+OAH Wind LLC will then sell all of the shares of common stock to represent the subsidiary subco LLC in the offering.
+OAH Wind LLC will then sell all of the shares of common stock purchased from Onex American Holdings Subco LLC to Onex Allison Holding Limited S.à R.L.
 Onex American Holdings Subco LLC will sell all of the shares then held by it in the offering.
-If the underwriters exercise the option to purchase additional shares to cover overallotments, OAH Wind LLC will sell shares pursuant to the exercise of this option.
+If the underwriters exercise the option to purchase additional shares to cover overallotments, Onex Allison Holding Limited S.à R.L. will sell shares pursuant to the exercise of this option.

-Immediately prior to the effectiveness of the registration statement of which this prospectus forms a part, Allison Executive Investco LLC will sell a certain number of shares of common stock to its wholly owned subsidiary, Allison Executive Investco II LLC, representing all shares held by Allison Executive Investco LLC that will not be sold by it in the offering.
+Immediately prior to the effectiveness of the registration statement of which this prospectus forms a part, Allison Executive Investo LLC will sell a certain number of shares of common stock to its wholly owned subsidiary, Allison Executive Investo II LLC, representing all shares held by Allison Executive Investo LLC that will not be sold by it in the offering.
+Allison Executive Investo II LLC will then sell all of the shares of common stock purchased from Allison Executive Investo LLC to Onex Allison Holding Limited

+S.à R.L.
 Allison Executive Investco LLC will sell all of the shares then held by it in the offering.
-If the underwriters exercise the option to purchase additional shares to cover overallotments, Allison Executive Investco II LLC will sell shares pursuant to the exercise of this option.
+If the underwriters exercise the option to purchase additional shares to cover overallotments, Onex Allison Holding Limited S.à R.L. will sell shares pursuant to the exercise of this option.